 In addition, ReStore has monthly auctions, and they feature a different theme every month.
 You can bid on high-value collector pieces, antiques, and artworks at lower prices at the ReStore on the first and third Wednesdays of each month.
 Just sign up for a bidding number at the cashier.

 9 Steps in Building a Habitat Home

 Habitat for Humanity is a non-profit organization that provides safe and decent housing.
 Here are the nine steps in building a Habitat Home that the workers and volunteers do for the families.

 The organization finds properties in three different ways:

-- By contacting towns and municipalities to discover what sites they have allotted for affordable housing.
+- Contacting towns and municipalities to discover what sites they have allotted for affordable housing.
 Or looking for a developer, such as a Habitat for Humanity, to partner with, sell to, or deed to establish an affordable building.

 - From a land owner wanting to sell to a contractor who may encounter development limitations that make it impossible to use the property.

-- Conducting a study in a three-county service region to identify suitable and viable properties for Habitat construction.
-Then, after finding a property, the organization starts a contract with the landowner.
-The contract establishes a time frame for us to research the property.
+- We are conducting a study in a three-county service region to identify suitable and viable properties for Habitat construction.
+Then, after finding a property, the organization starts a contract with the landowner, and the agreement establishes a time frame for us to research the property.

 2. Research the Property